 You probably can’t tell but Bali does have a strict law against pollution.
 It is for example not allowed to burn rubbish in Bali.
-The sanction if caught burning rubbish in Bali can be a 50 million penalty and/or a prison sentence of up to 6 months.
+The sanction if caught burning rubbish in Denpasar can be a 50 million penalty and/or a prison sentence of up to 6 months.

 CHAPTER IV: CLEAN ENVIRONMENT